lylin17/fruit_class/README.md

 <pre><code> docker run -v $(pwd):/src -p 8000:8000 model </code></pre>

 3. Launch dockerized jupyter notebook by copying the URL given.
-For data consistency, we will used prepared data available on google drive.
+For data consistency, we will used prepared data available on dropbox.

 4. Train and evaluate fruit classification model in notebook and extract model.h5 file